slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Overcompensate to make it balanced.' -- Derek Sivers*

 <!--
+- Diversification solves a lot of problems.
-alguem mais loose q tu é um maluco, mais tight é um nhónhó
+- alguem mais loose q tu é um maluco, mais tight é um nhónhó

-if you want to have a balance life you need to draw a line. if not this not leads to happiness, it leads to achievement. work/life balance. you have the option to work 24/7, with the 9to5 the option was made to you, now is more difficult and you need to draw a line. most of us don't want to draw the line and they suffer the consequences.

-self improvement as a limit: 20% will give 80% of results.
+- self improvement as a limit: 20% will give 80% of results.
+- Exponential growth devours and corrupts.
+There is no higher God in Silicon Valley than growth.
+No sacrifice too big for its craving altar.
+As long as you keep your curve exponential, all your sins will be forgotten at the exit.
+- Disease of More.
+- The 80/20 Principle states that 80% of the output or results will come from 20% of the input or action.

 MM
 There are two approaches to improving yourself: